villares/villares.github.io/como-instalar-o-processing-modo-python/index-EN.md

 ![step2](images/passo2.png)

-On Mac OS it's almost the same, and on Linux, you can fire a Terminal window on the decompressed downloaded folder and type *./processing* (you may also want to execute *install.sh* and that should create a nice desktop shortcut to Processing)
+On macOS it's almost the same, and on Linux, you can open a Terminal window, point it to the decompressed downloaded folder and type *./processing* (you may also want to execute *install.sh* and that should create a nice desktop shortcut to Processing)

-Once the Processing is launched, look for the modes menu on the top right corner and select *Add mode…*
+Once the Processing IDE is launched, look for the modes menu on the top right corner and select *Add mode…*

 ![step3](images/passo3.png)

-Press *Install* to get the Python Mode \[If this fails, see more instructions down below].
+Select the Python Mode on the list and click *Install* to get it. \[If this fails, see more instructions down below].

 ![step4](images/passo4.png)

-A *Processing* folder will be created under the user's *Documents* on Windows and MacOs (On Linux the folder is called *sketchbook*), there you'll find your *sketches* (programms), tools, modes and libraries.
+A *Processing* folder will be created under the user's *Documents* on Windows and macOS (On Linux the folder is called *sketchbook*), there you'll find your *sketches* (programms), tools, modes and libraries.
 This is how it looks when you've finished:

 ![step5](images/passo5.png)